Ghanaian cedi: Second cedi (GHC), 1967–2007

 In 1979 a currency confiscation took place.
 New banknotes were issued which were exchanged for old ones at a rate of 10 old notes for 7 new ones.
 Coins and bank accounts were unaffected.

 A second confiscation took place in 1982, when the ₵50 note (the highest denomination) was demonetized.
 Ghanaians, in theory, could exchange any number of ₵50 notes for coins or other banknotes without loss, but foreigners could not make any exchange.
 However, many Ghanaians who were hoarding large amounts of cedis feared reprisal if they tried to convert all of it, and so simply burned a lot of their money.
-Many other Ghanaians received "promise payment notes" from the banks, but never received compensation.
-This confiscation was publicly justified as a means to create a disincentive for the flourishing black market.
-However, from a monetary perspective, currency confiscations have the effect of reducing the available cash in the economy, and thereby slowing the rate of inflation.
+Meanwhile, Ghanaians in the United Kingdom received "promise payment notes" from banks, but never received compensation.
+This confiscation of money was publicly justified as a means to create a disincentive for the flourishing black market.
+However, from a monetary perspective, currency confiscations have the effect of reducing available cash reserves in the economy of Ghana, thereby slowing the rate of inflation.
 After the ₵50 note confiscation, the ₵20 note was the highest cedi denomination, but had a street value of only about $0.35 (U.S.)

 After the ₵50 note confiscation, fears existed that the government could also confiscate the ₵20 or even the ₵10 notes.
-This fear, along with inflation running at about 100% annually, started causing Ghanaians to lose their faith in their country's own currency.
+This fear, along with inflation running at about 100% annually, started causing Ghanaians to lose faith in their country's own currency.
 Some transactions could only then be done in foreign currencies (although that was technically illegal), and other, more routine transactions began to revert to barter.

 In 1991, 10, 20, 50, and 100 cedi coins were introduced, followed by 200 and 500 cedis in 1996.
 These six denominations were still in circulation until 2007.
 However, the 10 cedis (~0.1 U.S. cents) and 20 cedis (~0.2 U.S. cents) coins were not seen much due to their small value.